pbyrne84/scala_native_lambda_test/README.md

 ## Graalvm, jdk and reflection
-Building a native image only the code from explicit execution calls gets auto bound in.
-Calls that are done via reflection which java based dependencies have a lot more favour of doing that so all things are not compiled in.
-This leads to NoSuchMethodException being thrown and other similar errors exampled here
+When building a native image only the code from explicit execution calls gets auto bound in.
+Calls that are done via reflection are ignored, java based dependencies tend to use reflection a lot more so all things are not compiled in.
+This leads to NoSuchMethodException being thrown and other similar errors exampled here <https://github.com/oracle/graal/issues/1261>.
-<https://github.com/oracle/graal/issues/1261>.
 There are a set of configuration files that can be added to the resources that can manage these sorts of problems.

 ### reflect-config.json
 <https://www.graalvm.org/reference-manual/native-image/Reflection/>

 This is very boring to manually manage but dependencies can be added here.
 There are ways to make this much less boring only if you find good test coverage non-boring.
+You can get the tests to call the paths relying on reflection, then the calls get picked up in a repeatable fashion.

 ### agentlib:native-image-agent
 The **agentlib:native-image-agent** instrumentation scans the execution paths making note of things like reflection calls generating all the configuration.